 We provide images in two flavors: ubuntu-based (to be run on Linux containers) and nanoserver-based (to be run using Windows containers).
 The following tags are available:

-windows-nanoserver-latest- contains the latest version of RavenDB 4.0 running running on Windows nanoserver
+4.x-windows-nanoserver-latest- contains the latest version of RavenDB 4.x running running on Windows nanoserver

-docker run, yet if you don't feel that docker-savvy and would like to make full use of RavenDB docker images we recommend using our scripts.
+docker run, yet if you don't feel that docker-savvy we recommend using our scripts:

 Run Windows-based image: run-nanoserver.ps1

 Above mentioned Powershell scripts are simplifying usage of our images allowing you to pass various switches and options to configure RavenDB inside the container:

 ||absolute path to settings file used by RavenDB inside the container|

 ||host directory mounted to the volume used for persistence of RavenDB data (if not provided a regular docker volume is going to be used)|

 ||8080||the port number on which RavenDB Server is exposed on the container|